PoliticalGraveyard.com

 Mary Kinnee — of Coldwater, Branch County, Mich.
 Democrat.
 Chair of Branch County Democratic Party, 2003.
 Female.
 Still living as of 2003.

 Mercedes Kinnee (born c.1945) — of Flint, Genesee County, Mich.
 Born about 1945.
 Republican.
-Cafeteria manager at Flint City Hall; candidate for Michigan state senate 29th District, 1998; delegate to Republican National Convention from Michigan, 2004.
+Cafeteria manager at Flint City Hall; candidate for Michigan state senate 29th District, 1998; delegate to Republican National Convention from Michigan, 2000 (alternate), 2004.
 Female.
 Still living as of 2004.

 Mrs. Samuel Kircher — of Bay County, Mich.
 Democrat.
 Candidate for Michigan state house of representatives from Bay County 2nd District, 1938.
 Female.
 Presumed deceased.
 Burial location unknown.

 Myrah Kirkwood (born c.1955) — of Oxford, Oakland County, Mich.
 Born about 1955.
 Republican.
-Delegate to Republican National Convention from Michigan, 2004.
+Delegate to Republican National Convention from Michigan, 2004; candidate for U.S. Representative from Michigan 5th District, 2004.
 Female.
 Still living as of 2004.

 Dixie Klagstad — of Manistique, Schoolcraft County, Mich.
 Democrat.
 Chair of Schoolcraft County Democratic Party, 2003.
 Female.
 Still living as of 2003.